-Hazen and his Bike Therapy team will be offering technical assistance for ‘running repairs’ at check points along the course, and will also have an extensive repair service available at the race village each day.
-Due to the remote nature of the course, the team will be bringing everything they need to keep you riding!
+There will be technical assistance for ‘running repairs’ at check points along the course, and an extensive repair service available at the race village each day.
+Due to the remote nature of the course, the mechanical team will be bringing everything they need to keep you riding!

-Should you need to purchase any supplies while in Christchurch before the race begins, click here for a list of bike stores you could visit.
+Should you need to purchase any supplies while in Rotorua, before the race begins, click here for a list of bike stores you could visit.

-Riders will be required to pay for spare parts.
+Riders will be required to pay for spare parts (Pricing list).
 A list of services will be available closer to the event.

 We have a range of expert medical services throughout the course and at the finish line.
 A qualified doctor will either be out on course or in the Race Village throughout the race week.
 There will be basic First Aid available at each Aid Station.
 If you require medical assistance or come across an accident please make your way to the nearest aid station or check point and report the accident.